SpaceTeam/thvisa/README.md

 #### git setup ####
-* users don't need a git client, download the zip and ignore this section from hereon
+* users don't need a git client, download the zip and ignore this section from here on
 * use any git client you want